 If you’re planning on growing your platform to an international level, you need to provide users the ability to switch between languages.
 Your platform may grow into something bigger than you expect, so it’s best to be prepared.
 Your users may be from all over the world, so offering them a multilingual website will be helpful.

-One of the essentials to success of your marketplace is through promotion.
-You need to know how to market an online course with the help of promotional strategies in order to make your elearning application known to the public.
+One of the essentials to success of your marketplace is thorough promotion.
+You need to know how to market an online course with the help of promotional strategies in order to make your e-learning application known to the public.
 Elearning marketing should include both online and offline approaches.